Last Updated on

 Lack of Segmentation (One-Size-Fits-All)

-Segmentation and relevance are the antidotes to attrition, customers stick around when the experience speaks to them.
+Segmentation and relevance are the antidotes to attrition.
+Customers stick around when the experience speaks to them.

 Misaligned Retention Incentives

 Ensure your retention tactics don't inadvertently train customers to behave in ways that hurt your business.
-A classic pitfall is over-reliance on discounts.
-If every communication includes 20% off, customers might learn to never buy at full price.
+A classic example is over-reliance on discounts.

 Design your loyalty incentives to encourage the behaviors you do want (repeat purchases, referrals, higher basket sizes) and cap or exclude things that could be gamed.